xperseguers/mfa_frontend/Documentation/Usage/Index.rst

 =====

 When you edit a Frontend User (``fe_users``), you will see a new tab called "Multi-Factor Authentication".
-There you can enable MFA for the user by toggling the switch and following the instructions:
+There, you can enable MFA for the user by toggling the switch and following the instructions:

 .. image:: ../Introduction/Images/mfa-tca.png
    :alt: Configuration of the MFA settings for a Frontend user